-WHAT: The National Archives and Records Administration (NARA) will host its third annual Genealogy Fair on Wednesday, April 11, 2007.
+WHAT: The National Archives and Records Administration (NARA) hosted its third annual Genealogy Fair on Wednesday, April 11, 2007.

-This year’s theme, Buried Biography: Bring 'Em Back to Life! will focus on Federal records located at the National Archives that relate to genealogy and cannot be researched online.
+This year’s theme, Buried Biography: Bring 'Em Back to Life! focused on Federal records located at the National Archives that relate to genealogy and cannot be researched online.

-To encourage family historians to come to Washington, DC and NARA's regional archives to further explore their family history, speakers will demonstrate how discovering these sometimes obscure records can aid researchers who are writing family histories and biographies.
+To encourage family historians to come to Washington, DC and NARA's regional archives to further explore their family history, speakers demonstrated how discovering these sometimes obscure records can aid researchers who are writing family histories and biographies.

 Session topics include records concerning: immigration, naturalization, weather as it effects families and communities, and black emigration.
-There will also be presentations on the published government documents and how to use the Serial Set; finding information about births and deaths in Federal records; and a case study about biography using records documenting the life of Laura Ingalls Wilder.
+There were presentations on the published government documents and how to use the Serial Set; finding information about births and deaths in Federal records; and a case study about biography using records documenting the life of Laura Ingalls Wilder.

 Demonstrations and ongoing exhibits include Bureau of Citizenship and Immigration Services records; special media records; how to use a digital camera in research; NARA's beginning genealogy tutorial; preserving your important papers and photographs; and demonstrations of databases, the Archival Research Catalog (ARC), and the Access to Archival Databases (AAD).

 See Genealogy Fair Program below for more details.